kiseta/selenium-mocha/README.md

 * Basic Knowledge of JavaScript
 * Basic understanding of [Selenium WebDriver](https://selenium.dev)
 * Basic knowledge of Command Line Interface (CLI) and running commands in Terminal
-* Basic understanding of git version control and GitHub source control technologies
+* Basic understanding of git version control and :octocat: GitHub source control technologies

 ## How Selenium Works with different browsers